DeepakKumar29th/SmartStock-AI/README.md

 ## 🎓 Internship & Capstone Project

-SmartStock AI was developed as the **final project of my Data Analytics internship and capstone program with Sure Trust**.
+SmartStock AI was developed as the **final project of my Data Analytics internship and capstone program with SURE ProEd (formerly SURE Trust)**.

 The internship focused on developing practical skills in **data analysis, SQL, Python, data visualization, business intelligence, and machine learning**.
 During the program, I worked on different stages of the data analytics process, including data preparation, database management, exploratory analysis, feature engineering, machine learning, and dashboard development.